 When to Re-pot a Boston Fern

-For instance, if your fern is too big and the container is small, you will spot that Boston fern’s roots are growing through the container’s drainage holes.
-Another sign that indicates to re-pot Boston fern is the soil drying quickly than it should be.
+For instance, if your fern is too big and the container is small, you will spot Boston fern’s roots growing through the container’s drainage holes.
+Another sign that indicates to re-pot Boston fern is the soil drying more quickly than it should be.
 Moreover, regardless of fertilizing the fern, the decreased growth rate is another sign that indicates that it’s time to re-pot Boston fern.

 What Should You Consider Before Repotting Boston Fern?

 Though you can re-pot Boston fern into a more extensive and spacious container when it begins to outgrow, you should know that it can damage your houseplant.
-It is because a larger container with a more extensive potting mixture takes more water than your houseplant needs.
+This is because a larger container with a more extensive potting mixture takes more water than your houseplant needs.
 It results in developing root rot, which can kill your plant.

 How to Re-pot Boston Fern